 How Living With HIV Affect Me As A Single Mother?
-Hey guys, I hope you are well.
-In recent posts, I wrote about my journey of living with HIV.
+Hello everyone, I hope you are well. n today’s post, I will be sharing a reflection on how living with HIV affect me as a single mother.
+Recently, I wrote about my journey of living with HIV.
 I appreciate all the support from those posts, such as Being Pregnant With HIV.
 Thank you so much.
-In today’s post, I want to talk more about the virus and how living with the virus has affected me as a single mother.

 How Living With HIV Affect Me As A Single Mother?